 10 Bedroom Organisation Tips to Optimise Your Small Space

-Living in a small space doesn't mean living without any style.
+Living in a small space doesn't always mean you need to sacrifice style for functionality.
 In fact, it often requires a careful plan and discerning eye to make the most of a compact room.
-You can turn a small bedroom into a peaceful haven, provided that you make the right furniture selections and prioritise organisation and cleanliness.
+You can turn a small bedroom into a peaceful haven, provided that you make the right furniture selections with storage and functionality front of mind.

 Design Elements Can Serve Several Purposes

-There's a popular saying that advises, “everything in its place, and a place for everything”.
-Embrace that and consider carefully crafting your space by including design features, fixtures, and furniture that do double duty.
+When designing for a small space, your favourite saying will be... “everything in its place, and a place for everything”.
+Embrace it and consider carefully crafting your space by including design features, fixtures, and furniture that do double duty.
 Be sure that you don't let clutter build up.
 Making putting things away part of your daily routine can help keep the space accessible and attractive.

 Console Tables Serve as Vanity and Desk